offseat/silverstripe-quantum/README.md

 # Silverstripe Quantum

-API builder using the CMS intnerface
+Content builder using the CMS interface

-## Contents
+## Overview

-The default way to add data in silverstripe involves developers to create Models and Model Admins.
-Quantum is a new approach that allows Content to be created without a specific Model class.
+Quantum is a new approach that allows content to be created without a developer creating a Model class each time.

-First a user will create a new DataSource, that will then define the fields the data will have and a api route point.
+A CMS user will create a new Collection, that will then define the field types that can be populated and returned at an api endpoint.
-Then create a DataEntity that loads in the defined fields ready for input.

-We store the Values of the DataEntity in a JSON string to be served by the API request
+### Collection

+Defines the route to the api endpointand the fields available for the data (atoms), list of atoms that are in this collection, with add-on module you can add more refined permissions

+### Datum

+data that the api returns, the fields are defined in the collection, add versions module to allow changes to be drafted before publication